AllanBernier/2AI-CRM/README.md

-# company name does not change when update customer (on view)
+# company name & subcontractor name does not change when update customer (on view)